 An employee with more than one job can be furloughed from each job.

 When does this apply from

-The scheme started with effect from 1 March 2020 and has now been extended again.
-It will now run up to the end of October, although employers will be asked to contribute from August onwards.
+The scheme started with effect from 1 March 2020 and will run until the end of October 2020.
+Employers will be asked to contribute from August onwards.